Toruitas/thinkingcap/README.md

 The Thinking Cap is based off of a Muse 2014 headset.

 ## How to use:
-How-to turn the Thinking Cap on:
+How-to turn the Thinking Cap on: i am an amazing coder oh yeah oh yeah.
 1. Make sure Bluetooth is running on Linux for the Ard: `ps aux | grep bluetoothd`
 2. Power on the Neopixels.
 Just plug them in.
 3. Power on the Feather.
 Just plug them in.
 If they're on while connecting to the Muse, the OSC server will connect to both.